isiahzzzz/NOAA-Weather-Analysis-App/README.md

 ### Build and Compile

-For the release verison of the program, you will need Java JDK 18.0.2 installed or higher.
+For the release verison of the program, you will need Java JDK >= 18.0.1.
 To compile the project yourself, clone the repo, select a JDK >= 18.0.1, and set the main class to guipack.GUI.

 *GPL-3.0-or-later*